-- Create places where people want to live in good quality affordable housing with diverse tenures; inclusive neighbourhoods with a good social, economic, cultural offer and visitor offer; - Promote new developments that support our environmental objectives associated with a zero carbon City; - Contribute to population and economic growth by providing an expanded, diverse, high quality housing offer that is attractive, affordable and helps attract and retain residents in the City, ensuring that the growth is in sustainable locations supported by local services, an attractive neighbourhood and the public transport infrastructure; - Explore and exploit the opportunities of new technologies including offsite construction to accelerate and sustain the delivery of more high quality and affordable housing; and - Work with colleagues in Adult and Children's Services to deliver housing solutions for residents with additional needs in the City, including people and families who are homeless; people with a learning disability; Our Children (who have been in the care of the Local Authority); and, providing Age Friendly housing solutions for older people.
+- Create places where people want to live in good quality affordable housing with diverse tenures; inclusive neighbourhoods with a good social, economic, cultural offer and visitor offer; - Promote new developments that support our environmental objectives associated with a zero carbon City; - Contribute to population and economic growth by providing an expanded, diverse, high quality housing offer that is attractive, affordable and helps attract and retain residents in the City, ensuring that the growth is in sustainable locations supported by local services, an attractive neighbourhood and the public transport infrastructure; - Explore and exploit the opportunities of new technologies including offsite construction to accelerate and sustain the delivery of more high quality and affordable housing; and - Work with colleagues in Adult and Children's Services to deliver the right mix of good quality housing for residents with additional needs in the City, including people and families who are homeless; people with a learning disability; Our Children (who have been in the care of the Local Authority); and, Age Friendly housing.

-Young People: Supporting children to have the best possible start in life where a disproportionate number of our children and young people grow up in poverty.
+Young People: Supporting children to have the best possible start in life

-• Support the implementation of the City's Family Poverty Strategy, using an "Our Manchester" approach to engage with families and neighbourhoods,
+Support the implementation of the City's Family Poverty Strategy, using an "Our Manchester" approach to engage with families and neighbourhoods, where a disproportionate number of our children and young people grow up in poverty.